Python-SIP/sip/sphinx/python_api.rst

     (interpreted as a sequence of unsigned bytes) to be processed much more quickly.

+.. function:: assign(obj, other)

+    .. versionadded:: 4.19

+    This does the Python equivalent of invoking the assignment operator of a C++ instance (i.e. ``*obj = other``).

+    :param obj:
+        the Python object being assigned to.
+    :param other:
+        the Python object being assigned.

 .. function:: cast(obj, type) -> object

     This does the Python equivalent of casting a C++ instance to one of its